xiaoyeli/superlu_dist/DOC/manual/ug_part3.md

 only needed by the column of processes that own blocks in column $J$.

 In this 2D mapping, each block column of $L$ resides on more than one process, namely, a column of processes.
-For example in , the second block column of $L$ resides on the column processes {1, 4}.
+For example in Figure 4.1, the second block column of $L$ resides on the column processes {1, 4}.
 Process 4 only owns two nonzero blocks, which are not contiguous in the global matrix.
 The schema on the right of  depicts the data structure to store